frickm/dustingetz.github.com/_posts/2012-10-03-implement-python-generators-without-yield.md

     assert [1, 1, 2, 3, 5] == list(islice(fib_gen(), 5))

+## lexical closures

+Python doesn't have proper lexical closures, but Python3 has the `nonlocal` keyword, which is close.
+Languages with proper lexical scope don't need a special keyword.

+    ## python3, untested
+    def fib_gen4():
+        a, b = 0, 1
+        def _():
+            nonlocal a, b   # lift vars to enclosing scope a, b = b, a+b
+            return a
+        return _

+    assert [1,1,2,3,5] == ftake(fib_gen2(), 5)

 ## using object closures instead of generators

-Because [ClosuresAndObjectsAreEquivalent][2].
+Because [ClosuresAndObjectsAreEquivalent](http://c2.com/cgi/wiki?ClosuresAndObjectsAreEquivalent).
 This is really the same thing as the above.

     def ftake(fnext, N):
         "take the next N elements from a sequence"